-(d) At least one faculty from the parent department of the M.Tech.(Research) scholar from the recommended on recommendation of DPGC panel, selected by Dean (A) Member
+(d) At least one faculty from the parent department of the M.Tech.(Research) scholar from the recommended panel, selected by Dean (A) Member

 (e) RPAC members ...
 Invited Members

 There shall be one MTAC for each M.Tech.
 (Research) Student.